MRIMagnetic resonance imaging; Nuclear magnetic resonance (NMR) imaging

 A normal result means the body area being studied looks normal.

 What Abnormal Results Mean

 Results depend on the part of the body being examined and the nature of the problem.
 Different types of tissues send back different MRI signals.
 For example, healthy tissue sends back a slightly different signal than cancerous tissue.
-Consult your health care provider with any questions and concerns.
+Consult your provider with any questions and concerns.

 MRI does not use ionizing radiation.
 No side effects from the magnetic fields and radio waves have been reported.

 The most common type of contrast (dye) used is gadolinium.
 It is very safe.
 Allergic reactions rarely occur.
 However, gadolinium can be harmful to people with kidney problems who are on dialysis.
 Tell your provider before the test if you have kidney problems.